Replacing problem plastics with innovative design

 How do we do this?

-Sustainability is at the heart of everything we do, and we work tirelessly to find alternatives for ‘single use’ and ‘hard to recycle’ packaging.
+Our ethos is to work with every customer to resolve their packaging challenges.
+We work tirelessly to find solutions for their ‘single use’ and ‘hard to recycle’ packaging.

 - Our 700 designers use Circular Design Principles to design out waste and pollution and to keep materials in use so the packaging is recycled or reused many times.

 - We aim to remove 1 billion pieces of problem plastics from supermarket shelves by 2025 (and we removed 170 million in 2020/21 alone)

 - We constantly expand our portfolio of packaging solutions that can replace problem plastics